ahmedalfnop/inclusion/README.md

 For this project I've used BEM naming: `.block` for independent block. `.block__element` for elements inside this block.
 And `.block_modifier` for modification of this block.

 States of the form error messages use prefix `.is-*`.
-For example `.is-email` - means email error, `.is-success` - success of form validation and sending.
+For example `.is-closed` - means closed nav or spoiler, `.is-opened` - open navbar and changed.

 Js hooks use prefix `.js-*`.